ASE G1 Maintenance & Lt. Repair Practice Test

 Answer D is wrong.
 A faulty wheel speed sensor will affect an indirect TPMS system.
-A direct TPMS monitors pressure sensors placed inside of each wheel.
+A direct TPMS monitors pressure sensors placed inside each wheel.

-4. A rear-wheel-drive vehicle with an automatic transmission has a vibration that increases with vehicle speed.
+4. A rear-wheel-drive vehicle with an automatic transmission has a vibration that increases with speed.
 There is a loud clunk when the transmission is shifted from park to drive or reverse.
 Which of the following is causing this condition?

-- A. An out of round tire.
+- A. An out-of-round tire.

 - B. An unbalanced driveshaft.

-- C. Loose and worn universal joints.
+- C. Worn universal joints.